 Taco seasoning is one of the most common pantry staples.
 But it can be kinda expensive to buy.
 Don’t worry homemade taco seasoning is so easy to make and use.
 Once you start making it you’ll wonder why you ever purchased it pre-made before!
-Homemade taco seasoning is a delicious, flavorful, homemade version of taco seasoning mix.
-Homemade taco seasoning is a mix of chili powder, cumin, black pepper, paprika, and a few other herbs.
+It is a delicious, flavor packed homemade version of traditional store bought mix.
+It is a mix of chili powder, cumin, black pepper, paprika, and a few other herbs.

 Homemade Taco Seasoning